apache/trafficserver/doc/developer-guide/api/functions/TSPluginInit.en.rst

 Description
 ===========

 :func:`TSPluginInit` must be defined by all plugins.
+It should be at global scope (not in any namespace).
 Traffic Server calls this initialization routine when it loads the plugin and sets :arg:`argc` and :arg:`argv` appropriately based on the values in :file:`plugin.config`.